9: Study Abroad Opportunities

 Modules taught in English are available at the host institutions, though to a lesser degree at Lille and Paris Sorbonne than at the other universities.
 In some cases, Warwick students have taken modules at Master's level but have coped quite well.
 You should aim to balance your studies across the two semesters, i.e. 30 ECTS/30 ECTS or 20 ECTS/20 ECTS/20 ECTS for universities with trimesters.
 However, this is not always possible given the range of modules available.
 You do need to recognise the workload implications of having imbalanced semesters and also ensure that you take a total of 60 ECTS of modules across the year as a whole.

-Assessing your Erasmus performance
+Assessing your study abroad performance

-Transcripts of the marks you attain during your Erasmus placement are forwarded to us.
+Transcripts of the marks you attain during your study abroad year are forwarded to us.
 A sub-committee of the Final Year Examination Board reviews these marks to ascertain whether you have passed the appropriate number of ECTS points.
 You need to pass a minimum of 45 ECTS to be considered to have passed the year.
 The marks you achieve do not count towards your final Warwick degree classification.
 However, an unsatisfactory performance may be taken into account by Final Year Boards of Examiners in considering cases at the borderlines of degree classes.

 Failure to achieve the appropriate number of ECTS points will result in your reverting to your original degree course.
 We do not, however, ask a higher standard from Final Year students at Warwick, irrespective of whether it is their third or fourth year - they are judged by the same standards.
-Job prospects are substantially improved where an academically successful year abroad can be shown.

 How to apply